 Plan For Your Hike

-On either trail plan that typically it will take you twice as long to hike out as to hike in.
+On both the Bright Angel Trail and South Kaibab Trail it will take you twice as long to hike out as to hike in.
 Most first time hikers go at a rate of about one mile per hour.
 In all cases you want to be prepared for weather and take enough water and food with you.
 National Park Service does not recommend anyone hiking from the rim to the bottom and back up in one day.
 Nor do they recommend hiking alone.

 Greenway Trail